 Beyond this, we sometimes use five descriptors to describe Spruce Creek Church.
 Although not exhaustive, they provide a clear snapshot of our identity.

 We unashamedly and graciously preach of the gospel of Jesus Christ, the good news that salvation is by God’s grace alone through faith alone in Jesus Christ alone.
-We want to live and share the awe-inspiring message of God’s love, mercy, and forgiveness.
+We want to share the awe-inspiring message of God’s love, mercy, and forgiveness.

 We are striving to be thoroughly biblical in our understanding of and approach to discipleship.
 We affirm that Scripture, and Scripture alone, is the highest authority in faith and practice.
 Searching the Scriptures, we hold to the apostolic and biblical teachings concerning God, humanity, and redemption recovered during the Protestant Reformation.